andrewt0301/hse-acos-course/docs/books.md

 Here is the list of textbooks that contain material related to this course.
 Books in the __primary__ section were used as a main source of material.
-Books in the __additional__ sections provide additional useful information.
+Books in the __additional__ sections contain additional useful information.
-Some course topics use other external materials, which will be provided in the lecture materials.
+Some course topics are based on other external materials, which will be provided in the lecture materials.

 ## Computer Architecture